TypedDevs/bashunit/docs/blog/2024-06-21-phpstan-integration.md

 ---
 date: '2024-06-21'
 title: 'PHPStan integration'
 description: 'What a milestone!
 We finally made it into helping our friends from PHPStan.
-They started integrating bashunit in their e2e tests, which ended up creating a new feature, adding new assertions and improving multiline string comparisons.'
+They started integrating bashunit in their end-to-end tests, which ended up creating a new feature, adding new assertions and improving multiline string comparisons.'
 coverUrl: '/covers/2024-06-21-phpstan-integration.jpg'
 coverAlt: 'bashunit integrated into PHPStan'